-The Americans with Disabilities Act (ADA) and the California Fair Employment and Housing Act (FEHA) prohibit employers from discriminating against individuals with disabilities or individuals perceived to have disabilities.
-The Americans with Disabilities Act (ADA), and the California Fair Employment and Housing Act (FEHA) also requires employers to make reasonable accommodations for employees with disabilities.
-If you have a disability and are qualified to do a job, the ADA and FEHA protect you from job discrimination on the basis of your disability.
-Under the ADA, you have a disability if you have a physical or mental impairment that substantially limits a major life activity.
-The ADA also protects you if you have a history of such a disability, or if an employer believes that you have such a disability, even if you don’t.
-The ADA makes it unlawful to discriminate in all employment practices such as: hiring, recruitment, job assignments, pay, lay off, firing, promotions, training, benefits, leave, and all other employment related activities.
-If you have a disability, you must also be qualified to perform the essential functions or duties of a job, with or without reasonable accommodation, in order to be protected from job discrimination by the ADA.
+Employers are prohibited from discriminating against individuals with disabilities or individuals perceived to have disabilities.
+Employers must also make reasonable accommodations for employees with disabilities.
+If you have a disability and are qualified to do a job, you are protected from job discrimination on the basis of your disability.
+You have a disability under California law if you have a physical or mental impairment that limits a major life activity.
+You are also protected if you have a history of such a disability, or if an employer believes that you have such a disability, even if you don’t.
+It is unlawful to discriminate in employment practices such as: hiring, recruitment, job assignments, pay, lay off, firing, promotions, training, benefits, and leave.
+If you have a disability, you must also be qualified to perform the essential functions or duties of a job, with or without reasonable accommodation, in order to be protected from job discrimination.
 Reasonable accommodation may include: job restructuring, providing or modifying equipment or devices, providing readers or interpreters, making the workplace readily accessible to and usable by people with disabilities, part-time or modified work schedules, a leave of absence, or reassignment to a vacant position among others.
-An employer cannot refuse to hire you because of your disability if you can perform the essential functions of the job with an accommodation unless the reasons for rejection are job-related and necessary for the conduct of the employer’s business.
-It is also unlawful for an employer to retaliate against you for asserting your rights under the ADA.
-The Act also protects you if you are a victim of discrimination because of your family, business, social or other relationship or association with an individual with a disability.
+It is also unlawful for an employer to retaliate against you because you request reasonable accommodation of your disability.
+You are also protected under the law if you are a victim of discrimination because of your family, business, social or other relationship or association with an individual with a disability.